zvictor/PocketFlow/cookbook/python-workflow/README.md

 # Article Writing Workflow

-A PocketFlow example that demonstrates an article writing workflow using a sequence of LLM calls.
+A BrainyFlow example that demonstrates an article writing workflow using a sequence of LLM calls.

 ## Features